 WDAG creates a virtual sandbox for your Edge browser, although you’ll need to turn on the feature within the Control Panel (Control Panel > Programs > Turn Windows Features On and Off).
 If you’re browsing the dark depths of the Web within Edge, do it with WDAG enabled.

 Note that WDAG doesn’t currently allow you to run extensions, and Favorites may not carry over if you open a WDAG window.
 You might not be able to download a file, unless you change a policy setting.
 WDAG was Microsoft’s most secure way to surf the Web... until Sandbox.

 WDAG was our go-to choice for surfing the Web, but Sandbox improves upon it.
 Think of Sandbox as an upgrade over WDAG, or a slight downgrade over a full-fledged Hyper-V window.
 Essentially, Sandbox provides a simplified way to launch a self-contained virtual environment, without the need for license keys or anything else.
 It’s not quite here yet, though!
-Sandbox is present in the so-called “19H1” Windows 10 Insider builds, and it should debut in April 2019 Update of Windows 10.
+Sandbox is present in the so-called “19H1” Windows 10 Insider builds, and it should debut in the May 2019 Update of Windows 10.

 Features for businesses first